10 Sectors That Are Fueling The Market - Cramer's Mad Money (7/5/17)

 Wells Fargo (NYSE:WFC): Cramer's trust owns Wells Fargo, and the rise in the stock price was a good chance to make a profit.

-Enterprise Products Partners (NYSE:EPD): It has a good balance sheet and it is a level-headed company.
+Enterprise Products Partners (NYSE:EPD): It has a good balance sheet and is a level-headed company.
 It's worth holding this one.

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::